- Severe distress signs

 Avoid elevated food bowls

 Most large breed dog owners believe that raised feeding bowls reduce bloat probability.
-There is no science on how elevated food bowls promote low risk of bloat.
+There is no science on how elevated food bowls promote a low risk of bloat.

 A study showed that 20 and 52 percent of cases among large breed dogs and giant breed dogs, respectively, were ascribed to having raised food bowls.